nodefony/nodefony/README.md

 -   Authorisations
 -   HTTP2
 -   WEBPACK 4

-Now in this version  4 Beta,  Nodefony is evolved to a stable version without major fundamental changes.
+-   [React](https://github.com/facebookincubator/create-react-app) Experimental Bundle Generator ( Now an React Project can be merge into a Nodefony Bundle )
+-   [Vue.js](https://vuejs.org) Experimental Bundle Generator ( Now an Vue.js Project can be merge into a Nodefony Bundle )

-Evolution priorities up to the stable version will focus on robustness, unit testing, documentation and security.
+Evolution priorities for the next version will focus on robustness, unit testing, documentation and security.

 #### Nodefony is ported with ECMAScript 6 ( Class, Inheritance ).